Defaultik/sms_spoofer/README.md

 **(?) can I get a ban?**
 yes, your account can get a ban from Vonage if you violate the [terms of use](https://www.vonage.com/legal/communications-apis/terms-of-use/)

+**(?) can I use it on linux?** yes you can, the utility is not demanding on the system, and the functions are adapted to both systems